gyang-cpu/1800-TermProject/README.md

 # MEMENTO - A To-Do List

+A password protected to-do list with a simple UI/UX design.
+Memento allows you to check the weather for the day your plan is set.

 ## Team 5 Roles:

 Project Manager: Daniel
 Web Designer: Kat
 Font-End Developer: Edgar
 Back-End Developer: George

 ## Trello Board: